-To get approved for the loan, lenders require you to demonstrate that you can afford the mortgage, property tax and homeowners insurance on both your primary residence as well as the second home.
+To get approved for the loan, lenders require you to demonstrate that you can afford the total monthly housing expense -- which includes the mortgage, property tax and homeowners insurance -- or rent on your primary residence as well as the total housing expense on second home.
 This is why it may be more challenging to qualify for a mortgage on a second home as compared to a loan on your primary residence or an even investment property that generates rental income.

 If you buy a property and plan to rent it out to anyone, including a relative, then the mortgage is classified as non-owner occupied.
 You are required to disclose on your loan application if you intend to rent the property being financed.

 The mortgage terms and qualification requirements for a rental property are different than for a second home or your primary residence.
 The interest rate is higher and you are usually required to make a higher down payment to qualify for the mortgage.

 "B2-1.1-01, Occupancy Types."
 Selling Guide: Fannie Mae Single Family.
 Fannie Mae, May 1 2019.
 Web.« Return to Q&A Home About the author